alukosdev/ccsp/reference/glossary.md

 A cost-benefit analysis (CBA) is the process used to measure the benefits of a decision or taking action minus the costs associated with taking that action.
 It determines whether certain activities (such as BC/DR) are worth implementing.
 The CBA will compare the costs of a disaster and the impact of downtime against the cost of implementing the BCDR solution.
 Another example would be whether the movement to a cloud model would be lower than the cost of not moving to the cloud.
 ==- Countermeasure
 Countermeasures are what is deployed once a control has been breached.
 Reactive.
+==- Critical Infrastructure Plan (CIP)
+The CIP (Critical Infrastructure Plan), developed by NERC (North American Electric Reliability Corporation), is a set of requirements designed to secure the assets required for operating North America's bulk electric system.
 ==- Cross-Cutting Aspects
 Cross-cutting aspects are behaviors or capabilities which need to be coordinated across roles and implemented consistently in a cloud computing system.